iwdgo/testingfiles/README.md

 ## Buffer comparison

 To avoid overhead, the buffer can also be compared to a file.
-A file is produced with the reminder from the difference found.
+If comparison fails, a got file is produced with the reminder from the difference found.

 ## Testing

-Testing is done through repository `github.com/iwdgo/largeoutput`
+Testing requires online access.
+No file is saved and the first test run will fail.
+Got file can be renamed into a want file.